 - COVID-19 related expenses, including cost of test kits and the costs of Stay-Home Notice (SHN accommodation) incurred over and above those for vaccinated employees.
 You may also have to pay for PET done outside of working hours.
 Your employer may recover such costs from you either through salary deductions or by requiring you to pay the relevant service provider directly.
 Your employer should not recover such costs from you if such costs are already being covered by the government.

 - Leave entitlements.
 If you are unvaccinated, you may be discharged later from treatment or may be served with longer periods of movement restrictions such as SHN, compared to vaccinated employees.
 Your employer can deduct the additional days you have to serve from existing leave entitlements.
 If your leave entitlements have been exhausted, you may be required to go on no-pay leave.
 However, your employer should not put you on no-pay leave for an extended duration without your mutual consent in writing.

 - Medical benefits.
 Employers may choose to exclude you from medical benefits associated with COVID-19 (e.g. insurance coverage), unless these are required by any law.

 If you do not agree with your company’s policies, you may wish to discuss them with your employer.
 If both of you cannot agree, you may contact MOM for further advice.

 Alternatively, if the above measures prove ineffective in resolving the issue amicably, you may consider changing your employment as a last resort.
-However, be aware that other employers may also impose a vaccination requirement at the point of recruitment or advertisement for new hires, if all existing employees in the same role are fully vaccinated from 1 October 2021 onwards.
+However, be aware that other employers may also impose a vaccination requirement at the point of recruitment or advertisement for new hires, if all existing employees in the same role are fully vaccinated.